ibexa/documentation-developer/docs/guide/data_migration.md

 You can migrate your Repository data, that is Content items, as well as Content Types, languages, Object states, Sections, etc., between installations by using the migration script.

+!!! caution "Do not enable EzMigrationBundle2"

+    If you are migrating your data either with [`kaliop-uk/ezmigrationbundle`](https://github.com/kaliop-uk/ezmigrationbundle) or [`ezsystems/ezmigrationbundle`](https://github.com/ezsystems/EzMigrationBundle), do not install the [`tanoconsulting/ezmigrationbundle2`](https://github.com/tanoconsulting/ezmigrationbundle2) package, or your application will stop working due to multiple duplicated classes.

+    As of v3.3.3, the `ezmigrationbundle` package has been removed to mitigate this issue.
+    It is recommended that you use the default `ibexa/migrations` package to migrate your data.

 ## Exporting data

 To export Repository content, use the `ibexa:migrations:generate` command.